 4) Dump the leftover water on your head

-There are a few potential benefits to dumping water on your head, especially in hot conditions (so, not so likely at London then…).
+There are a few potential benefits to dumping water on your head, especially in hot conditions.
 If you end up with spare water after an aid station pickup, it may be better to dump it on your head rather than throw it away.

 Doing the same with a sports drink is not recommended though, as things can get a bit sticky...